top of page

 There is now a domestically produced vaccine available.
 Rabbits should receive two doses 3-4 weeks apart in their initial year of vaccination, and then annually thereafter.

 We require that all rabbits boarding with us be current on the vaccine for RHDV.
-This means that they should have received both doses at least two weeks prior to arrival for boarding if it is their first year of vaccination, or that a period no greater than one year has lapsed between annual boosters.
+This means that they should have received both doses at least 2 weeks prior to arrival for boarding if it is their first year of vaccination, or that a period no greater than one year has lapsed between annual boosters.

 RHDV: Pro Gallery